 Double-buffered remembered sets

-Many GCs use a remembered set technique called card table marking to keep track of inter-generational pointers.
-When the Java threads write to an object field, they also write (dirty) a byte into a large byte array (the card table).
-Typically, one byte in the table corresponds to an address range spanning 512 bytes in the Java heap.
-To find all the old-to-young generation object pointers, the GCs have to locate and visit all object fields within the address ranges that correspond to the dirty bytes in the card table.
+Many GCs use a remembered-set technique called card table marking to keep track of inter-generational pointers.
+When an application thread writes to an object field it also writes (i.e., dirties) a byte in a large byte array called the card table.
+Typically, one byte in the table corresponds to an address range spanning 512 bytes in the heap.
+To find all the old-to-young generation object pointers, the GC must locate and visit all object fields within the address ranges that correspond to the dirty bytes in the card table.

-In contrast, Generational ZGC records the object field locations precisely, by using bitmaps, where each bit precisely represent a potential object field address.
-Each old generation region has a pair of remembered set bitmaps.
-One of the bitmaps is active and populated by Java threads and their store barriers, while the other bitmap is used by the GC as a read-only copy of all recorded old generation object fields that potentially point to objects in the young generation.
-These two bitmaps are atomically swapped at every young generation collection start.
-One benefit of this is that the Java threads don't have to wait for the bitmaps to be cleared.
-The GC processes and then clears one of the bitmaps, while the other bitmap is concurrently being populated by the Java threads.
-Another benefit is that, since this allows the Java threads and GC threads to work on distinct bitmaps, it removes the need for extra memory barriers between the two types of threads.
-Other generational collectors that use card table marking, like G1, require a memory fence when cards are marked, resulting in potentially worse store barrier performance.
+Generational ZGC, by contrast, records object field locations precisely by using bitmaps in which each bit represents a single potential object field address.
+Each old-generation region has a pair of remembered-set bitmaps.
+One of the bitmaps is active and populated by application threads running their store barriers, while the other bitmap is used by the GC as a read-only copy of all recorded old generation object fields that potentially point to objects in the young generation.
+These two bitmaps are atomically swapped each time a young generation collection starts.
+One benefit of this approach is that application threads don't have to wait for the bitmaps to be cleared.
+The GC processes and then clears one of the bitmaps while the other bitmap is concurrently being populated by application threads.
+Another benefit is that, since this allows application threads and GC threads to work on distinct bitmaps, it removes the need for extra memory barriers between the two types of threads.
+Other generational collectors that use card table marking, such as G1, require a memory fence when cards are marked, resulting in potentially worse store barrier performance.

-Young generation collections in other HotSpot GCs use a scavenging model where live objects are found and relocated in a single pass.
-All objects in the young generation need to be relocated before the GC has complete knowledge about what objects were alive.
-The GCs using this model can only reclaim and hand back the young generation memory to Java application threads after all objects have been relocated.
-These GCs need to guess the amount of memory needed for all the surviving objects, and ensure that said amount of memory is available when the GC is started.
-If the guess is wrong, a more expensive cleanup operation is needed.
-E.g. in-place pinning of non-relocated objects (leads to fragmentation), or a Full GC with all Java threads stopped.
+Young-generation collections in other HotSpot GCs use a scavenging model where live objects are found and relocated in a single pass.
+All objects in the young generation must be relocated before the GC has complete knowledge about what objects were alive.
+GCs using this model can reclaim memory only after all objects have been relocated.
+Thus these GCs need to guess the amount of memory needed for the surviving objects and ensure that said amount of memory is available when the GC starts.
+If the guess is wrong then a more expensive cleanup operation is needed; e.g., in-place pinning of non-relocated objects, which leads to fragmentation, or a full GC with all application threads stopped.

 Dense heap regions

-When relocating objects out of the young generation, the amount of live objects and the memory they occupy will be different between the regions.
-For example, more recently allocated regions will likely contain more live objects.
+When relocating objects out of the young generation, the number of live objects and the amount of memory they occupy will differ across regions.
+For example, more-recently allocated regions will likely contain more live objects.

-ZGC looks at the density of the young generation regions in order to determine which regions are worth relocating to get back memory and which regions are either too full or too expensive to relocate.
-The regions that are not selected for relocation are aged in place.
-The objects stays at their locations and the regions are converted to either survivor regions (kept in the young generation) or promoted into regions belonging to the old generation.
-The objects in the surviving regions get a second chance to die, with the hope that by the time the next young generation collection starts, enough objects have died to make them eligible for relocation.
+ZGC analyzes the density of young-generation regions in order to determine which regions are worth evacuating and which regions are either too full or too expensive to evacuate.
+The regions that are not selected for evacuation are aged in place: Their objects remain at their locations and the regions are either kept in the young generation as survivor regions or promoted into the old generation.
+The objects in the surviving regions get a second chance to die in the hope that, by the time the next young-generation collection starts, enough objects will have died to make more of these regions eligible for evacuation.

-This method of in-place aging dense regions lowers the resources used to collect the young generation.
+This method of aging dense regions in place decreases the effort required to collect the young generation.

 ZGC already handles large objects well.
-By decoupling virtual memory from physical memory and over-reserving virtual memory, ZGC can usually dodge the fragmentation problems that sometimes make it hard to allocate large objects with G1.
+By decoupling virtual memory from physical memory and over-reserving virtual memory, ZGC can usually dodge the fragmentation problems that sometimes make it difficult to allocate large objects when using G1.

-With Generational ZGC, this is taken a step further by allowing large objects to be allocated in the young generation.
-Given that regions can be aged without relocating them, there’s no need to allocate large objects in the old generation just to prevent expensive relocations.
-Instead, they can get collected in the young generation if they are short-lived, or be cheaply promoted to the old generation if they are long-lived.
+In Generational ZGC we take this a step further by allowing large objects to be allocated in the young generation.
+Given that regions can be aged without relocating them, there is no need to allocate large objects in the old generation just to prevent expensive relocations.
+Instead, they can be collected in the young generation if they are short-lived or be cheaply promoted to the old generation if they are long-lived.

 Full garbage collections

-When the old generation is collected, there will be pointers from objects in the young generation pointing to objects in the old generation.
-These pointers are considered roots to the object graph of the old generation.
+When the old generation is collected, there will be pointers from objects in the young generation to objects in the old generation.
+These pointers are considered roots of the old-generation object graph.
 Objects in the young generation mutate often, so young-to-old generation pointers are not tracked.
-Instead these pointers are found by running a young generation collection together with the old generation marking phase.
-When this young generation collection finds pointers into the old generation, they are handed over to the old generation marking.
+Instead these pointers are found by running a young-generation collection along with the old-generation marking phase.
+When this young-generation collection finds pointers into the old generation it passes them to the old-generation marking process.

-The currently chosen load and store barrier implementation is non-trivial to understand.
+The current load and store barrier implementation is non-trivial to understand.
 A simpler version could be easier to maintain at the cost of more expensive load and store barriers.
-Around ten different barrier implementations have been tried and all have been shown to be less performant than the chosen shift-based load barrier.
-Continuous investigation and analysis of the performance vs complexity trade-off might still be worth considering.
+We evaluated around ten different barrier implementations; none was as performant as the chosen shift-based load barrier.
+Continued investigation and analysis of this performance vs. complexity trade-off might still be worth considering.

 Keep using multi-mapped memory

-The proposed colorless roots scheme could be skipped by using a simpler solution that utilizes multi-mapped memory.
-If more metadata bits in the pointers are needed than in non-generational ZGC, then the maximum heap size will be restricted.
+The colorless-roots scheme could be skipped by using a simpler solution that utilizes multi-mapped memory.
+If more metadata bits in the pointers are needed than in non-generational ZGC, then the maximum heap size would be restricted.
 Another approach could be to use a hybrid solution, with some bits using multi-mapped memory and other bits being removed and added by the load and store barriers.

-To keep track of colorless and colored pointers, the type system of ZGC is changed so that no implicit conversion can be made between the two types.
-The colored pointers are kept restricted to the GC code and barriers.
-As long as the runtime uses HotSpot's access API and barriers to access object pointers, it will only ever see the dereferenceable colorless pointers.
-The runtime-visible object pointer type is expected to always contain colorless pointers.
-Extensive verification code is injected into the different object pointer types to quickly find when pointers are broken or barriers are missing.
+The ZGC implementation uses distinct C++ types for colorless and colored pointers which ensure that no implicit conversion can be made between the two types.
+Colored pointers are restricted to the GC code and to barriers.
+As long as the runtime system uses HotSpot's access API and barriers to access object pointers, it will only ever see dereferenceable colorless pointers.
+The runtime-visible object pointer type will always contain colorless pointers.
+We inject extensive verification code into the different object-pointer types to quickly find when pointers are broken or barriers are missing.

-The standard set of tests for garbage collection algorithms will be used to ensure correctness.
+- The standard set of tests for garbage collection algorithms will be used to demonstrate correctness.

 Risks and Assumptions

-Higher barrier overheads.
-The extra barriers could introduce a throughput degradation.
-The hope is that most of this will be offset by the gains of not having to frequently collect objects in the old generation.
+One additional source of overhead is the more capable GC barriers.
+We expect that most of this will be offset by the gains of not having to frequently collect objects in the old generation.